Strategic sourcing means different things to different people.

 How does strategic sourcing differ from traditional purchasing?

-While traditional procurement operations have focused on short-term cost savings, strategic sourcing takes a broader perspective, considering factors such as total cost of ownership, quality, sustainability, and risk management.
+While traditional procurement objectives are focused on short-term cost savings, strategic sourcing helps decision making teams take a broader view.
+Strategic sourcing encourages them to consider factors like total cost of ownership, quality, sustainability, and risk management.

 According to Tom Beaty from Insight Sourcing Group, “Strategic sourcing blends science, art and heavy data analytics with the use of a comprehensive methodology designed to explore all viable avenues in pursuit of total cost reduction and overall quality/service parity or improvement.”